preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ## 🧪 Future Improvements <a class="anchor" id="future-improvements"></a>
 - Perform hyperparameter tuning with GridSearchCV or Optuna to improve model accuracy
-- Integrate real-world datasets(e.g Kaggle, Google Dataset Search, public APIs) to enhance data diversity and quality.
+- Integrate real-world datasets (e.g., Kaggle, Google Dataset Search, public APIs) to enhance data diversity and quality.
 - Implement user authentication and persistent user history in the Streamlit application
 - Expand model to other insurance types

 ## 📜 License <a class="anchor" id="license"></a>
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 > For educational and demonstration purposes.
 Data and visuals are not intended for commercial use.